G & T are very close together on the keyboard.

 By Appointment Only | Liverpool Street

-A subterranean drinking den set inside a stunning Victorian Bath House, BAO is – no exaggeration – one of the most beautiful venues in this city, and, coincidentally, one of London’s best gin bars, too.
-The street-level entrance is a small, oddly incongruous Turkish-style building nestled among the offices of Liverpool St. Head inside, and you’ll find a gorgeous bar serving Ginspiration Boxes, including five in-house gin infusions, three mixers, two glasses, and of course – ice.
+A subterranean drinking den set inside a stunning Victorian Bath House, By Appointment Only is – no exaggeration – one of the most beautiful venues in this city, and, coincidentally, one of London’s best gin bars, too.
+The street-level entrance is a small, oddly incongruous Turkish-style building nestled among the offices of Liverpool Street.
+Head inside, and you’ll find a gorgeous bar serving cocktails made with their own in-house spirit infusions.
+And they’re not fooling around with your typical elderflower or sloe flavours – try the ‘tossed salad’ or venison & truffle gin on for size.
+READ MORE

 214 Bermondsey | Bermondsey

 Representing the South in the list of London’s best gin bars is 214 Bermondsey, whose bar is made of wood, concrete, and gin.
-In fact, there are 100 different varieties on display behind the timber bar, which you can sample solo, or in flights of three delivered you unlabelled (with a separate bottle of tonic) – the idea is to taste them, rate them, and they open the sealed envelope they came with to reveal which is which.
-They also host Gin ‘O’ Clock from Tuesday to Saturday, 5 to 6pm where double G&T’s are a mere fiver.
+In fact, there are 100 different varieties on display behind the timber bar, which you can sample solo or in flights of three, delivered to you unlabelled (with a bottle of their own small-batch Bermondsey Tonic).
+The idea is to taste them, rate them, and then open the sealed envelope they came with to reveal which is which.

 The Gin Bar at Holborn Dining Room | Holborn

-Okay so, if 100 different gins sounded impressive, get a load of the The Gin Bar at Holborn Dining Room – they have four times as many, with 30 different tonics to go with them.
-All in all, that makes 14k possible G&Ts.
-So choose wisely.
-And if you end up deciding to stay and try a few more, it wouldn’t be the worst thing – with red leather bar chairs, and a stunning Art Deco bar, it’s quite a beautiful place to hang around.
+Okay so, if 100 different gins sounded impressive, get a load of the The Gin Bar at Holborn Dining Room – they have five times as many, with 30 different tonics to go with them.
+All in all, that makes over 14k possible G&Ts, so choose wisely.
+And if you end up deciding to stay and try a few more, it wouldn’t be the worst thing – with red leather bar chairs, and a stunning Art Deco-styled bar, it’s quite a beautiful place to hang around.

 Gin… gin rummy… rummy…rum… Fate seems to want us to point you to a rundown of London’s best rum bars